filamentphp/filament/packages/forms/docs/07-testing.md

 });
 ```

-> Note that if you have multiple forms on a Livewire component, you can pass the name of a specific form like `assertFormExists('fooForm')`.
+> Note that if you have multiple forms on a Livewire component, you can pass the name of a specific form like `assertFormExists('createPostForm')`.

 ## Fields

-To ensure that a form has a given field pass the field name to `assertFormFieldExists`:
+To ensure that a form has a given field pass the field name to `assertFormFieldExists()`:

 ```php
 use function Pest\Livewire\livewire;